Receivers for low-bandwidth optical (through-the-air) communications

 Performance of the Version 3.02 circuit

-Even before I did more scientific, comparative testing in my "photon range," I could tell, by ear, that this circuit easily outperformed any others that I had tried: The results of comparative performance testing may be seen in Figure 6.
+Even before I did more scientific, comparative testing in my "photon range," I could tell by ear that this circuit easily outperformed any others that I had tried: The results of comparative performance testing may be seen in Figure 6.

 Along the bottom row is the performance of the standard test receiver, the VK7MJ circuit shown in Figure 2.
 The top row of Figure 6 shows the performance of the circuit in Figure 5 when operated from an 11 volt supply - a configuration that results in about 8.5 volts of reverse bias across a BPW34 photodiode.
 As can be clearly seen, the signal/noise ratio at 1250 Hz is about 14dB better than the original VK7MJ circuit - and 8-9 dB better than the Version 2.02 circuit in Figure 3.
 As expected, performance degrades with higher frequency, but even at 5 kHz (the highest frequency that I could test with my laptop) it was still outperforming any other circuit that I had tried.